Jedediah Peck: Father of the Common School System of New York State

 While in the State Assembly (in 1801, 1803 and 1804), Jedediah Peck sponsored bills to establish common schools in the state, but each resolution was rejected.
 In 1811, after Peck's retirement from active politics, Governor Daniel D. Tompkins appointed Peck chairman of a five-man commission to study the problem of public school education.
-In five months the commission reported the fundamental principals of New York's educational system.
-In 1812, a bill become law and the basic foundation of the state's public school system was established.
+In five months, the commission reported the fundamental principles of New York's educational system.
+In 1812, a bill became law, and the basic foundation of the state's public school system was established.
 The law requires: